mstksg/prompt/README.md

 package, and `Program` from *operational* too.

 This type is also similar in structure to `Bazaar`, from the *lens* package.
-However, `Bazaar` forces the "prompting effect" to take place in the same context as the `Traversable` `t`...which really defeats the purpose of this whole thing in the first place (the idea is to be able to separate your prompting effect from your application logic).
+The biggest difference that makes `Bazaar` unusable is because the RankN constraint is only `Applicative`, not `Monad`, so a `Monad` instance is impossible.
+Ignoring that (or if it's okay for you to only use the `Applicative` instance), `Bazaar` forces the "prompting effect" to take place in the same context as the `Traversable` `t`...which really defeats the purpose of this whole thing in the first place (the idea is to be able to separate your prompting effect from your application logic).
 If the `Traversable` you want to transform has a "monad transformer" version, then you can somewhat simulate `PromptT` for that specifc `t` with the transformer version.
-But the bigger fundamental problem is that `Bazaar` can't have a monad instance because it is RankN parameterized over `Applicative` only, and not `Monad`.
-So you can't use it to do the monadic things described here, which may or may not be okay for your purposes.

 It's also somewhat similar to the `Client` type from *pipes*, but it's also a bit tricky to use that with a different effect type than the logic